 \section{Second largest eigenvalue of Cayley graphs}

 In this section we use $\l_2$ to denote the second largest eigenvalue of the graph under consideration.
 This invariant has been a focus of research in spectral graph theory over many years.
-In particular, the second largest eigenvalue of Cayley graphs has been studied extensively in the context of expander graphs, owning to the basic result (see section \ref{sec:Ram}) that a $k$-regular graph is a good expander if and only if the spectral gap $k-\l_2$ is large.
+In particular, the second largest eigenvalue of Cayley graphs has been studied extensively in the context of expander graphs, owning to the basic result (see Section \ref{sec:Ram}) that a $k$-regular graph is a good expander if and only if its spectral gap $k-\l_2$ (that is, the algebraic connectivity) is large.
 In this section we review some of the known results on the second largest eigenvalue of several families of Cayley graphs.